-It would be appropriate to begin by saying few words about the New York Convention for the Recognition and Enforcement of Foreign Arbitral Awards which was came into being in 1948.
+It would be appropriate to begin by saying few words about the New York Convention for the Recognition and Enforcement of Foreign Arbitral Awards which came into being in 1948.
 By the way, our Civil Procedure Code was enacted in 1948 E.C; while the convention was passed in 1948 G.C.
 Now, simply put, it is a very popular convention in the international arbitration community and is used to enforce an arbitral award (both commercial and non-commercial) in another country.

 The main point of this post is not to explain the nature of the convention, but to ask if Ethiopia’s initiation to accede to the convention is the right thing.
 Recently, the Ethiopian government is weighing pros and cons of approving the instrument.
-It is inviting legal professionals and major stake-holders to speak their concerns or forward their comments on the advantages or disadvantages of signing the New York Convention.
+It is inviting legal professionals and major stakeholders to speak their concerns or forward their comments on the advantages or disadvantages of signing the New York Convention.

 From the outset, I am one of those who advocate acceding to the convention: this move can have political and economic advantages.
 It will create a perception that Ethiopia is ready to embrace major changes which are considered to be attractive to foreign investors.
 However, it must be underlined that just because a country is part of the convention, it does not necessarily mean that investors will keep coming.
-There are so many factors which attract or deter them that are unrelated with signing the convention.
+There are so many factors that attract or deter them that are unrelated to signing the convention.

 Yet, the perception of appearing to be modern is much better than clinging on an obsolete arbitration system.
-Our current arbitration system approves court interference than ensuring the independence of arbitration proceeding.
+Our current arbitration system approves court interference than ensuring the independence of arbitration proceedings.
 In the 21st century, this kind of attitude might not be much appreciated.

 Nevertheless, there are so many things the government of Ethiopia has to do before signing the New York Convention.